-Age-specific cervical cancer incidence rates under an assumption of no intervention (i.e., natural history) were projected by the model and compared against cancer registry data from the 1950s and early 1960s, before Pap smear screening was widely performed (Figure 5).^{26,27} Given the limited data from only a few states (Connecticut, New York, and Hawaii), and the potential changes in sexual behavior and other risk factors since the prescreening era, these data were not used directly to calibrate the model but instead were used to assess predictive validity for overall underlying risk.
+Age-specific cervical cancer incidence rates under an assumption of no intervention (i.e., natural history) were projected by the model and compared against cancer registry data from the 1950s and early 1960s, before Pap smear screening was widely performed (Figure 5).
+Given the limited data from only a few states (Connecticut, New York, Hawaii) - and the potential changes in sexual behavior and other risk factors since the pre-screening era - these data were not used directly to calibrate the model but instead were used to assess predictive validity for overall underlying risk.

-In addition, model-projected outcomes of cervical cancer incidence and mortality rates were compared against those reported in SEER cancer registries in recent years (i.e., 2000-2012), under assumptions of screening practice patterns reported in the NMHPVPR (Figure 6).^{8,28-30} Screening practice patterns included estimated proportions of women never screened and screened at different intervals (e.g., annual or biennial) and proportions of women who do not comply to followup diagnostic testing, precancer treatments, or both.
+In addition, model-projected outcomes of cervical cancer incidence and mortality rates were compared against those reported in SEER cancer registries in recent years (i.e., 2000-2012), under assumptions of screening practice patterns reported in the NMHPVPR (Figure 6).
+Screening practice patterns included estimated proportions of women never screened and screened at different intervals (e.g., annual, biennial) and proportions of women who do not comply to follow-up diagnostic testing and/or precancer treatments.

-Additional model validation exercises included simulating the protocol from the HPV-FOCAL trial and comparing model projections against reported outcomes.31 We simulated three screening scenarios involving switching to primary HPV testing at ages 27, 34, and 52 years to reflect women who switch from cytology-based routine screening to primary HPV testing under the trial screening protocol.
-We projected the baseline and cumulative 12-month CIN2+, CIN3+, and colposcopy rates per 1,000 women in the first round of the HPV and control arms of the HPV-FOCAL trial for ages 25-29, 30-34, and 35-65 years (Figure 7).
-Comparisons of model projections against observational data have been previously reported.8
+Additional model validation exercises included simulating the protocol from the HPV FOCAL trial and comparing model projections against reported outcomes.19 We simulated three screening scenarios involving switching to primary HPV testing at ages 27, 34 and 52 to reflect women that switch from cytology-based routine screening to primary HPV testing under the trial screening protocol.
+We projected the baseline and cumulative 12-month CIN2+, CIN3+ and colposcopy rates per 1,000 women in the first round of the HPV and control arms of the HPV FOCAL trial for ages 25-29, 30-34 and 35-65 years (Figure 7).
+Comparisons of model-projections against observational data have been previously reported.7